Cipherpy/TAXObot/README.md

 6. Open a pull request.

 ## Contact
-### For questions or issues, please open an issue in this repository or contact the maintainer:
+### For questions or issues, please open an issue in this repository or contact the maintainers:

 #### Name: Reshma B, Nosad Sahu
 #### Email: reshmababuraj89@gmail.com, nosadsahu@gmail.com